bhanukushwah/react-tic-tac-toe-app/README.md

 To learn concepts like react context and react hooks.

 ## In Development Stage
 This project is still in alpha development stage so bugs and crashes are to be expected.
+Please contact me in case of any issues found.

 ### Installation